NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Evaluation

 (3) {\it Small-scale urban canyons.} GSDC21U and MobileSG represent some of the most challenging small-scale urban localization scenarios.
 Despite severe multipath, NLOS effects, and high measurement noise, NeRC consistently outperforms all competing methods, achieving accuracy gains in both fully labeled and unlabeled settings.
 On the fully labeled GSDC21U dataset, NeRC surpasses the best model-based (MHE) and data-driven (PrNet) baselines by approximately 65\% and 49\%, respectively.
-On the unlabeled MobileSG dataset, NeRC improves over the leading model-based method (FGO) by 16–31\% and outperforms data-driven approaches (E2E-PrNet and GnssFormer) by 12–36\%.
+On the unlabeled MobileSG dataset, NeRC improves over the leading model-based method (FGO) by 16–31\% and outperforms other end-to-end approaches (E2E-PrNet and GnssFormer) by 12–36\%.
 Therefore, NeRC reaches the SOTA level and maintains strong localization performance under these challenging conditions.

-{\bfseries Impact of Training Methods:} \autoref{fig:training_methods} compares the effects of different training methods on the positioning errors of NeRC.
-The MHE algorithm is used as the baseline.
-The same MHE is also integrated into NeRC as the downstream localization engine to demonstrate NeRC's improvement.
+{\bfseries Impact of training label quality:} Since NeRC is trained in a supervised manner, its performance is directly influenced by the accuracy of training labels. \autoref{fig:training_methods} compares the positioning errors of NeRC under different training strategies.
+The MHE algorithm serves as the baseline, and the same MHE is also integrated into NeRC as the downstream localization engine to demonstrate its enhancement.
 The evaluation is conducted on GSDC21U.
-As shown \autoref{fig:training_methods}, incorporating the EDF cost map can help reduce positioning errors without using ground-truth location data.
+Three EDF cost maps of varying qualities are provided for training with unlabeled data, reflecting different levels of prior knowledge about the routes used for data collection.
+As shown \autoref{fig:training_methods}, incorporating the EDF cost map can help reduce positioning errors without using location ground truth.
+Moreover, higher-quality EDF cost maps lead to smaller errors.
 Training with either 2D or 3D labels yields comparable performance, both contributing to further improvements in NeRC’s localization accuracy.